Home » Costa Brava » Discovering Tossa de Mar: A historic medieval town in the Costa Brava

 Starting from Tossa de Mar again, head south instead of north.

-Walk for 3.5 km until you get to Llorell beaches, two beaches (Llevant and Garbí) that are configured as only one long beach.
+Walk for 3.5 km until you get to Llorell beaches, two beaches (Llevant and Garbí) configured as only one long beach.
 This natural area begs to be explored, and the region is a magnet for water sports addicts.
-There’s a wide variety of sports you can practise there such as scuba divingkayakingwaterskiing or windsurfing.
+You can practise a wide variety of sports there such as scuba divingkayakingwaterskiing or windsurfing.

 Cala Llorell

-There are two more coves on the way to Llorell beaches (Cala d’en Carlos and Cala es Llevador), but we didn’t stop in any of them.
+There are two more coves on the way to Llorell beaches (Cala d’en Carlos and Cala es Llevador), but we didn’t stop at any of them.

 However, on our way back, 3 km before arriving at Tossa de Mar, we discovered the cove Cala Figuera (Cala d’es Rajols).
 The abundant vegetation surrounding this cove makes it very special.
 Also, it’s usually not as crowded as the other coves in this area.
 Be aware that nudism is a common practice there.